freeCodeCamp/freeCodeCamp/docs/how-to-catch-outgoing-emails-locally.md

 ## Using MailHog

-Once you have installed MailHog and started it running you need to open your MailHog inbox in your browser, open a new tab or window and navigate to [http://localhost:8025](http://localhost:8025).
+Once you have installed MailHog and started it running you need to open your MailHog inbox in your browser.
+Open a new tab or window and navigate to [http://localhost:8025](http://localhost:8025).
 You should now see a screen like below:

 ![MailHog Screenshot 1](images/mailhog/1.jpg)